Consensus Complementarity Control for Multi-Contact MPC: Multi-Contact Dynamics and Local Approximations

+Similar to the LCS approximation of the Stewart-Trinkle formulation, \eqref{eq:Anitescu_linear_dynamics} and \eqref{eq:Anitescu_linear_constraints} can be written in the LCS form \eqref{eq:LCS} where $x_k^T = [q_k^T, v_k^T]$.
+While a full comparison of these methods is outside the scope of this paper, we note that convexity in the Anitescu formulation is not without cost: this version does introduce some modeling artifacts, particularly during high-speed sliding motion. }

-Moving forward, we focus on LCS models of the form \eqref{eq:LCS} as it is a general form.
+\rev{ It is important to note that to obtain these LCS models, we approximate the differentiable terms (of the model $\mathcal{M}$), which arise form standard Lagrangian dynamics, by linearizing with respect to $(q,v,u)$ about $(q^*, v^*, u^*)$ but leave the multi-modal structure intact. } Moving forward, we focus on LCS models of the form \eqref{eq:LCS} as it is a general form.
 We do not include time-varying LCS (where matrices such as $A$ in \eqref{eq:LCS} depend on $k$) for ease of notation but note that this work can easily be extended to the time-varying setting (and code we provide can deal with time-varying LCS).
 With a slight abuse of notation, we denote the models as $\mathcal{L}_{\Delta t} (x, u)$ where dependence on a given state $x^*$ and input $u^*$ (e.g. as in \eqref{eq:ST_dynamics}, \eqref{eq:ST_constraints}) is suppressed.
 Furthermore we use the notation $(x_{k+1}, \lambda_k) = \mathcal{L}_{\Delta t} (x_k, u_k)$ to denote the state of the LCS system after one time step ($\Delta t$ time later).
 Here, $\lambda_k$ is the solution of $\text{LCP}(E x_k + H u_k + c, F)$ and $x_{k+1} = Ax_k + Bu_k + D \lambda_k + d$.